plexus/yaks/README.md

 ## Resources and Serializers

 Yaks uses an intermediate "Resource" representation to support multiple output formats.
 A mapper turns a domain model into a `Yaks::Resource`.
-A serializer (e.g. `Yaks::HalSerializer`) takes the resource and outputs the structure of the target format.
+A serializer (e.g. `Yaks::Serializer::Hal`) takes the resource and outputs the structure of the target format.

 Since version 0.4 the recommended API is through `Yaks.new {...}.serialize`.
 This will give you back a composite value consisting of primitives that have a mapping to JSON, so you can use your favorite JSON encoder to turn this into a character stream.